MohamedAliyarAR/QR_Code_Component/README.md

 ### Useful resources

-- [Example resource 1](https://dev.to/sarveshh/mastering-css-flexbox-from-basics-to-advanced-techniques-1foe) - This helped me to learn about the flex property I recomment to go through it .
+- [dev.to](https://dev.to/sarveshh/mastering-css-flexbox-from-basics-to-advanced-techniques-1foe) - This helped me to learn about the flex property I recomment to go through it .